Retail and Ecommerce Order Management Software Connects Inventory, Fulfillment, and Delivery

 But new OMS tech has grown to meet the challenge.
 Instead of logging and pushing orders, the order management software is now integrated with WMS and fulfillment so it knows exactly where the item is (as opposed to just knowing it exists “somewhere”).

-It can tee up faster picks and measure the order against human capacity.
-And take mistakes and manual work out by helping you compare rates and availability for delivery.
+It tees up faster picks so your WMS can measure the order against human capacity.
+And take mistakes and manual work out by helping you trigger the right downstream decisions via TMS and last mile integrations.

 It “knows” all of this on a continual, real-time basis instead of acting on snapshots every few hours.